 Beginning in January 2009, Fortinet, Inc. began filing a series of complaints against us in the U.S. District Court for the Northern District of California alleging, among other claims, patent infringement.
 In January 2011, we entered into a settlement agreement with Fortinet, Inc. to the mutual satisfaction of both parties.
 Under the terms of the settlement agreement, we agreed to pay Fortinet, Inc. \$6,000,000 over a period of three years.
 We recorded the cost related to the settlement as of July 31, 2010.
-As of July 31, 2012, \$1,500,000 remained payable under this settlement and is included in accrued and other long-term liabilities in our consolidated statement of financial position.
+As of July 31, 2011, \$2,500,000 remained payable under this settlement and is included in accrued and other long-term liabilities in our consolidated statement of financial position.

 In December 2011, Juniper Networks, Inc. filed a complaint against us in the United States District Court for the District of Delaware alleging patent infringement.
 The complaint seeks preliminary and permanent injunctions against infringement, treble damages, and attorney's fees.
 On February 9, 2012, we filed a response to the complaint, which denied all claims and asserted that the claimant's patents were invalid.
-On February 28, 2012, Juniper filed a motion to strike our defense of invalidity based on the legal doctrine of "assignor estoppel."
-On March 23, 2012, we filed a brief in opposition to that motion.
-Juniper filed a brief in response on April 2, 2012.
-On August 2, 2012, the District Court issued an order granting Juniper's motion as to one of the patents in suit (the '634 patent) but denying Juniper's motion as to the five other patents in suit.
-On September 4, 2012, Juniper filed a motion to amend its complaint to allege that our appliances infringe two additional U.S. patents but also to withdraw its allegations as to a previously-asserted patent.
-This amended complaint was officially filed on September 25, 2012, pursuant to a stipulation between the parties.
-Juniper now alleges that our appliances infringe seven of its patents.
-On September 13, 2012, we filed with the U.S. Patent and Trademark Office requests for inter partes reexamination of five of the six patents asserted by Juniper in its original complaint.
-We did not file a request for reexamination on the withdrawn patent.
-A trial date has been scheduled for February 24, 2014, and we are vigorously defending ourselves from such claims.
+A trial date has been scheduled for February 24, 2014, and we intend to vigorously defend ourselves from such claims.
 Given the early stage in the litigation, we are unable to estimate a possible loss or range of possible loss.

 In addition to the above matter, we are subject to legal proceedings, claims, and litigation arising in the ordinary course of business, including intellectual property litigation.
 Such matters are subject to many uncertainties and outcomes are not predictable with assurance.
-We accrue amounts, to the extent they can be reasonably estimated, that we believe are adequate to address any liabilities related to legal proceedings and other loss contingencies that we believe will result in a probable loss.
+We accrue amounts, to the extent they can be reasonably estimated, that we believe are adequate to address any liabilities related to legal proceedings and other loss contingencies that we believe will result in a probable loss that is reasonably estimable.